wearsshoes/trinity/src/main.knowledge.md

 ## Event Handling
 - Click events on option buttons trigger state transitions.
 - A restart button is provided at the end of the quiz to reset the state.
+- When restarting, a 'START' event is sent to ensure transition from the initial state.

 ## Debugging Tips
 - Console logs are placed strategically to track state changes and UI updates.